OpenmartAI/ConversationalVoicePipeline/README.md

 ## License

-The project-authored software is released under the [MIT License](LICENSE).
+The project-authored software is released under the [Business Source License 1.1](LICENSE).
+Non-production use is permitted, and the Additional Use Grant permits non-commercial academic research, education, evaluation, testing, and benchmarking in production.
+Other production use requires a separate commercial license from AveraLabs.
+Each version converts to the MIT License four years after its first public distribution under the Business Source License 1.1.

 See [Third-Party Notices](THIRD_PARTY_NOTICES.md) for third-party licenses and attributions.
+The project license does not replace or override those terms.